ajschumacher/ajschumacher.github.io/20170321-various_tensorflow_apis_for_python/index.md

 [TF-Slim](https://research.googleblog.com/2016/08/tf-slim-high-level-library-to-define.html) has a number of [components](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) but it looks like essentially we're seeing the following: `tf.contrib.slim.layers` became `tf.contrib.layers` becomes `tf.layers`.

+Sergio Guadarrama, one of the TF-Slim authors, generously confirmed that TensorFlow is converging on a layers API and implementation along these lines, but warns that there can still be some differences.
+He points out that `tf.contrib.layers` have [`arg_scope`](https://www.tensorflow.org/versions/master/api_docs/python/tf/contrib/framework/arg_scope), while `tf.layers` don't.

 This `layers` API provides a first higher level of abstraction over writing things out by individual ops.
 For example, `tf.layers.conv2d` implements a convolution layer that involves multiple individual ops.

-Other parts of TF-Slim are likely still worth using, and there is a collection of [models that use TF-Slim](https://github.com/tensorflow/models/tree/master/slim) in the [TensorFlow models repository](https://github.com/tensorflow/models).
+Other parts of TF-Slim are likely also worth using, and there is a collection of [models that use TF-Slim](https://github.com/tensorflow/models/tree/master/slim) in the [TensorFlow models repository](https://github.com/tensorflow/models).

 Historical note: It looks like before calling them layers, TF-Slim overloaded the word "op" for their layer concept (see [earlier documentation](https://github.com/tensorflow/models/tree/master/inception/inception/slim)).